lun0522/lighter/README.md

 Shader files are a bit different, since after we construct a graphics pipeline, we can already destroy them.
 Even if the next pipeline to build may use the same shaders, their reference counts may have already dropped to zero before that.
-Hence, we allow the user to set a policy to determine whether the object should be destroyed when the reference count drops to zero.
-The user can change the policy at anytime, and force cleaning out all objects with zero reference counts at anytime.
-To make it even easier to use, we introduced the auto release pool, which sets the policy automatically, to prevent any resource from being destroyed before it goes out of scope.
+Hence, we introduced the auto release pool to prevent any resource from being destroyed before it goes out of scope.
 The user may create an instance of it to preserve loaded shader files, then construct all models and pipelines.
 When the instance goes out of scope, shader files will be released if unused anymore.